 Costs relating to the purchase and sale of assets of the Fund (transaction costs) may consist of (transaction) taxes, broker commission (explained further below), spreads between offer and bid prices and the change in the market price as a result of the transaction (market impact).
+These costs may also be related to the hedging of the Currency Hedged Share Classes and any other transaction-related cost.
 An accurate estimate of the amount of the transaction costs over the longer term cannot be given in advance.
 The transaction costs for some financial instruments are incorporated in the (gross) price.
 Furthermore, the market impact per transaction and per period fluctuate strongly.
 The purchase costs may form part of the purchase price of the relevant financial instruments and are incorporated in the unrealized capital gains if the valuation is at market value.
 Sales costs are accounted for in the realized capital gain.
 Transactions performed for the Fund are executed at market rates.
 The average commission paid to brokers does not exceed 0.30% of the Fund Assets.
 Costs associated with transactions in derivative instruments are for the account of the Fund (as are any gains and/or losses).